Hierarchical Open-Vocabulary 3D Scene Graphs for Language-Grounded Robot Navigation: Technical Approach

-In addition to the open-vocabulary hierarchy, the scene graph also contains a navigational Voronoi graph that serves robotic traversability of the mapped surroundings~\cite{Thr96Int} spanning multiple floors.
+\textbf{Actionable Graph Creation}: \rebuttal{In addition to the open-vocabulary hierarchy, the scene graph also contains a navigational Voronoi graph that serves robotic traversability of the mapped surroundings~\cite{Thr96Int} spanning multiple floors.
 This enables high-level planning and low-level execution based on the Voronoi graph.
 The creation of actionable graphs involves constructing per-floor and cross-floor navigation graphs.
 For the floor-level graph, the approach entails computing the free space map of the floor and creating a Voronoi graph~\cite{Thr96Int} based on it.
-To construct per-floor graphs, we first obtain all camera poses and project them as 2D points onto a BEV map of each floor, assuming areas within a certain radius of each pose are pair-wise navigable.
-Subsequently, the entire floor's region is obtained by projecting all floor-wise into the BEV plane.
-An obstacle map is generated based on points within a predefined height range $[y_{min} + \delta_1, y_{min} + \delta_2]$, where $y_{min}$ is the minimal height of the floor points and $\delta_1$, $\delta_2$ are two thresholds we identify manually as $\delta_1 = 0.2$ and $\delta_2 = 1.5$.
+To construct per-floor graphs, we first obtain all camera poses and project them as 2D points onto a BEV map of each floor, assuming areas within a certain radius of two nodes are pair-wise navigable.
+Subsequently, the entire floor's region is obtained by projecting all floor-wise points into the BEV plane.
+An obstacle map is generated based on points within a predefined height range $[y_{min} + \delta_1, y_{min} + \delta_2]$, where $y_{min}$ is the minimal height of the floor points while $\delta_1 = 0.2$, $\delta_2 = 1.5$ are empirically tuned.
 By taking the union of the pose region map and the floor region map and subtracting the obstacle region map, the free space map of each floor is derived.
-The Voronoi graph of this free map yields the floor graph.
-(See Fig.~\ref{fig:floor_level_voronoi}).
-To build cross-floor navigation graphs, camera poses on stairs are connected to form a stairs-wise graph.
-Then, the closest nodes between the stairs graph and the floor-wise graph are selected and connected, completing the construction of cross-floor navigational graphs as shown in Fig.~\ref{fig:cross_floor_voronoi}.
+The Voronoi graph of this free map yields the floor graph. (see Fig.~\ref{fig:floor_level_voronoi}).
+To build cross-floor navigational graphs, camera poses on stairs are connected to form stair-wise graphs.
+Subsequently, the closest nodes between the stairs graph and the floor-wise graph are selected respectively and connected, thereby completing the construction of cross-floor navigational graphs as shown in Fig.~\ref{fig:cross_floor_voronoi}.}